 This sausage stuffing recipe is perfect for the holidays!
 It's hearty and full of sausage, apple, sage, and onion flavors.
 Plus some dried cranberries for that extra burst of flavor (but you can totally leave them out if you wish).
 You can even make it ahead of time and freeze it to have on hand for those busy mornings before the holidays.

 This bread stuffing will be a hit at your next holiday dinner and is the perfect Christmas and Thanksgiving side dish.
-By the way, don't forget to bake some soft dinner rolls and apple pie for your family!
+We love this stuffing with air fryer chicken!
+By the way, don't forget to bake some soft dinner rolls and apple pie for your family.

 - What is sausage stuffing?